-Middle Tennessee State University (MTSU or University) is committed to fostering a campus environment that is devoted to learning, growth, and service.
+A. Middle Tennessee State University (MTSU or University) is committed to fostering a campus environment that is devoted to learning, growth, and service.
 We accept and practice the core values of honesty and integrity, respect for diversity, positive engagement in the community, and commitment to non-violence.
 The Office of Student Conduct was created to uphold these values, educate the community about behavioral expectations, and hold members of the student community accountable to these rules and expectations.

-II.
+III.
 Responsibility and Jurisdiction

-A. The President of MTSU is authorized to take such action as may be necessary to maintain campus conditions and preserve the integrity of the Institution and its educational environment.
+A. The President of MTSU is authorized to take such action as may be necessary to maintain campus conditions and to preserve the integrity of the University and its educational environment.
 The President has determined that the responsibility for the administration of student conduct at MTSU is a function of the Dean of Students’ office and/or the appropriate adjudicating body.
-The Dean of Students’ designee is the Office of Student Conduct, specifically the Assistant Dean for Student Conduct and the Student Conduct Coordinator (“University officials”).
-The Assistant Dean and/or Student Conduct Coordinator is authorized to make the determination and/or recommendation of the method of hearing for each complaint or allegation and to provide other opportunities for conflict resolution outside of the conduct process consistent with these policies.
-The Assistant Dean and/or Student Conduct Coordinator shall implement policies and procedures for the administration of the student conduct program.
+The Dean of Students’ designees are University Officials as defined above.
+The University Officials are authorized to make the determination and/or recommendation of the method of hearing for each complaint or allegation and to provide other opportunities for conflict resolution outside of the conduct process consistent with this policy.
+The University Officials shall implement policies and procedures for the administration of the student conduct program.

-B. Matters concerning academic misconduct are the responsibility of the Office of the University Provost and/or the Academic Misconduct Committee.
+B. Matters concerning academic misconduct are the responsibility of the Office of the University Provost and/or the University Academic Misconduct Committee.
 This process is set out in detail in Policy 312 Academic Misconduct.

 2. Any situation that significantly impinges upon the rights, property, or achievements of others;